ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

   c:\Development\gh\IoTLabs>
 </pre>

-At this point your Photon may blink magenta on and off for a few seconds (or up to a minute) as it gets any core firmware updates available for it.
+At this point your Photon may blink magenta on and off for a few seconds (or up to a few minutes) as it gets any core firmware updates available for it.
 When the blinking light turns to a 'breathing' cyan then your Photon is ready for use (the 'breathing' cyan is the ready state indicator).

 ## Upload the VoodooSpark Firmware to Your Photon
 For this lab series you will be controlling the Photon from a master/hub device (during development this will be your laptop).
 The controller application will use Node.js and a framework called Johnny Five.
 In order for these tools to communicate with the Photon, it needs to have the VoodooSpark firmware installed.
 The VoodooSpark firmware enables direct TCP communication from the host machine (your laptop running the Node.js app) and the Photon (provided they are on the same Wi-Fi network).
 Installing the VoodooSpark firmware is fairly easy to do using the Particle Build web-based IDE.